tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 - When you "view source" in the browser, you will see that all of the PHP directives have been replaced by the results of the processing.
 - Paste the URL to this page into the HTML validator at  https://validator.w3.org - it should validate as legal HTML5.
+- Did you see the *String Interpolation* technique we used on the &lt;h1> line?
+When we place variable names inside of double-quoted strings, PHP will place the contents of that variable in the string for us.

 <hr>